topcoder-platform/community-app/README.md

 To run development build of the App against development Topcoder backend do `$ npm run dev` and access website as `local.topcoder-dev.com:3000`.
 Prior doing this you should add into your `/etc/hosts` the line `127.0.0.1 local.topcoder-dev.com:3000`.
 In this case you'll have all development bells and whistles enabled, like Redux DevTools, hot module reloading, etc. To access pages which need Topcoder authentication use `accounts.topcoder-dev.com/members` to login, and just wipe out your cookies for the page to log out.

-To run production build of the App against production Topcoder backend do `$ npm run build` to build the bundle, then `$ npm start` to run the server.
+To run production build of the App against production Topcoder backend do `$ npm run build` to build the bundle, then `$ PORT=80 npm start` to run the server at port #80.
 In this case you should access the site as `local.topcoder.com`.
 Prior doing this you should add into your `/etc/hosts` the line `127.0.0.1 local.topcoder.com`.
 You should also allow the App to listen on the port 80.
 The easiest way to do it on Ubuntu 16.04 is (no guarantees, how safe is it):
 - `$ sudo apt install libcap2-bin`;
 - `$ which node` to figure out your `path/to/node`;
 - `$ sudo setcap cap_net_bind_service=+ep /path/to/node`;